ashupp/SFX-100-Modbus/README.md

 The changes written by this tool affects the servo driver and its performance directly.
 When wrong parameters are written it will result in unexpected behaviour of the drives.
 You may even get injured.

-I am not recommending to use this tool at the current stage of development unless you are know exactly what you are doing.

 No checks or rollbacks are provided to ensure the correctness of the profiles being read or written.